New Hampshire

 Legal History

-On September 2, 2020, the Institute for Justice filed litigation in New Hampshire, seeking to have the courts recognize the U.S. Supreme Court decision in Espinoza v.
-Montana Dept of Revenue (see Montana), which would allow religious schools to participate in New Hampshire’s town tuitioning voucher program.
-Pending.
+On September 2, 2020, the Institute for Justice filed litigation seeking the New Hampshire courts to recognize the U.S. Supreme Court decision in Espinoza v.
+Montana Dept. of Revenue (see Legal History in Montana Tax Credits for Contributions to Student Scholarship Organizations) and thus allow religious schools to participate in New Hampshire’s town tuitioning voucher program.
+The case was voluntarily dismissed by plaintiffs on July 28, 2021, after Governor Chris Sununu signed H.B.
+282 allowing students to choose religious schools under town tuitioning.
 Griffin v.
-New Hampshire Dept of Education, Merrimack Superior Court at Concord, NH, Docket No. 217-2020-CV-00480.
+New Hampshire Dept. of Education, Merrimack Superior Court at Concord, NH, Docket No. 217-2020-CV-00480.